F5CodeGuru/asm342/module2/module2.rst

 /mgmt/tm/asm/policies/MrLpFzRHNarvj_zuAOD0fw (whoa what is this? its a way of accessing a policy directly.
 We will investigate this further later)

-What about the HTTP commands?
+HTTP uses commands/verbs such as POST, GET, etc. What roles do they play?
 HTTP commands determine the operation/type of the request, in other words whether data is simply retrieved, created or modified.

 |
 |